-Figure 69: Roading Business Unit organisation chart
+Figure 70: Roading Business Unit organisation chart

-Figure 70: Network and Asset Management, Cost per Network km/lane km by Peer Group for the period 2017-2019
+Figure 71: Network and Asset Management, Cost per Network km/lane km by Peer Group for the period 2017-2019

+NETWORK AND ASSET MANAGEMENT Lifecycle Management Plan

+····· Peer Group Average (Lane km)

+NETWORK AND ASSET MANAGEMENT

+Waitaki DISTRICT COUNCIL

 5.12.3 Management, Monitoring and Improvement

 (a) Management Strategies

 The following broad strategy areas (expanded to the right of page) will enable sustainable Network and Asset Management activity:

+People

+Processes

+Data

+Systems

-Figure 71: Network and Asset Management Activity Strategy Areas
+Figure 72: Network and Asset Management Activity Strategy Areas

 Some of these strategies are delivered corporately, and others are delivered through the Roading Business Unit, supplemented by external suppliers where required.

 Detail on transport-specific organisational structure and management systems is presented in Sections 2 and 3.

 Activity can be divided into the following broad categories:

+Regular/Ongoing Periodic Improvements

-Figure 72: Activity Categories
+Figure 73: Activity Categories

 Transport-specific activity is discussed below.

 (b) Ongoing Activities

 Much of the activity listed earlier in the section can be described as either:

-- Day-to-day management of the road network, - The activity that must be undertaken to deliver transport services, or - · Management of the people, processes, data and systems that support this.
+- Day-to-day management of the road network, - The activity that must be undertaken to deliver transport services, or - Management of the people, processes, data and systems that support this.